deliveroo/deliveroo.engineering/_posts/2016-12-22-the-unbearable-rightness-of-being-wrong.md

 title: "The Unbearable Rightness of Being Wrong (A Programmer's Guide to Sanity)"
 author: "Kriselda Rabino"
 exerpt: >
-  Earlier this year, some awesome people who "read and write Ruby good" met at an event called RailsConf and delivered this poignant tweet in a bottle: **"I love looking at my old code and hating it.
-It means I'm growing."**
+  Earlier this year, some awesome people who "read and write Ruby good" met at an event called RailsConf and delivered this poignant tweet in a bottle: ***"I love looking at my old code and hating it.
+It means I'm growing."***

   This simple reflection by the brilliant Sandi Metz really resonated with my own - not just surrounding code quality, but the journey of developing a wider architectural awareness as well as the communication skills & empathy needed to build good software efficiently.

-hide-exerpt-on-post: true
+hide_exerpt_on_post: true
 ---

 Earlier this year, some awesome people who "read and write Ruby good" met at an event called RailsConf and delivered [this poignant tweet in a bottle](https://twitter.com/saronyitbarek/status/728692957415538688):